vlaunyc/vlaunyc.github.io/_posts/2018-08-06-react_hacker_news_rehack-news.markdown

 In styles.js my **HeartButton** is a **styled(Button)** and my **XButton** is an extension of the HeartButton!

-These styled buttons are imported and used in all of my container components.
+These styled buttons are imported and used in all of my presentational components.

 ```
 import React from 'react';